mysore palace

 It is possible to visit any time between 10 in the morning to 5:30 in the evening.
 The entrance to the palace is possible from three Gates: Varaha and Amba Vilas Gate in the South and Jayarama Balarama Gate in the north.

 The entry fee is INR 70 for adults and INR 30 for children between 10 to 18 years of age.
-The entry is the same for Indian and foreigners.
-It is possible to park your vehicle at the palace premise that cost 40 Rupees for cars and 20 Rupees for two-wheelers.
+The entry is the same for Indians and foreigners.
+It is possible to park your vehicle at the palace premises which cost 40 Rupees for cars and 20 Rupees for two-wheelers.

-Online entrance pass can also be booked on Mysore Palace official website.
+Online entrance passes can also be booked on Mysore Palace official website.

 mysore palace inside